 IEPs are created on an online platform (IOL).
-Learning Support Teachers, classroom teachers and principals have access to the students at their school.
+Relevant school staff have access to the students at their school.
 The following are sample screenshots of the document that is produced for each student.
 IOL has an Online Help feature, with screenshots that provide direction for all stages of IEP development.